-Sweet Potato and Cranberry Stuffing recipe is a festive and delicious side dish perfect for Thanksgiving!
+This Sweet Potato and Cranberry Stuffing recipe is a festive and delicious side dish perfect for Thanksgiving!
 Prepared with sweet potatoes, fresh cranberries, and bread cubes, you’ll love this flavorful side dish.

 Sweet potatoes and cranberries add an incredible flavor and beautiful festive colors to this delectable Thanksgiving stuffing.
 OR dressing!!
 Since it’s outside the bird, I guess it’s considered a dressing, right?